gohin/racaljk/hosts_tools/HostsToolforWindows/README.md

 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Service debug mode:

+1. Open console.
+2. Input `hosts_tools.exe --debug-reiu --pipe` and press enter.
+3. If there haven't any error, Input `hosts_tools.exe --debug-pipe` and press enter.
+4. Now you can see the working status of service.
+5. Press Ctrl+C to Exit debug mode.(**DO NOT CLOSE THE CONSOLE DIRECT**)
+6. Input `hosts_tools.exe --debug-reiu` to reinstall service.

+	_Notice:In debug mode, service run cycle is very sort_

 **Save `hosts_tool.exe.manifest` to directory first**